 There are many practices you can use to keep your culture intact, to get your new hires to understand, get involved, and make your culture their own.
 They are useful, and you may see great results by implementing them, but the baseline for culture is to lead by example.

 The idea is simple: culture is what you act out.
 If you act it out, if the top leaders act it out, the managers and senior employees act it out; then you can expect everyone in your company to follow it.
 Only when you have that, do you really have a consistent, company-wide culture.

 You need to become your company’s best employee.
 You need to embody everything you expect from others and be consistent about it.
 Communicating is important, but if you don’t practice what you preach, it’s just noise.

 It may help to address your direct reports sometimes at the beginning of any regular meeting to reassure trust in your culture.
 Admitting a mistake is powerful, some managers regularly do it at meetings to keep up a blameless, open atmosphere.

 First, make sure you embody your company’s culture.
 Then, make sure you are in sync about it with the top level leadership.
 Then, make sure only people who understand and follow your culture make it to manager or leadership positions.
 It means every team has at least one person leading with a good example, which is the key both on the team and the company level.

-It’s best to assign a couple of weeks annually or twice a year, when the leaders actually managing the scaling can discuss the long-term plans with top level leadership.
+It’s best to assign a couple of weeks annually or twice a year, when the leaders actually scaling the team can discuss the long-term plans with top level leadership.
 This should unify the vision, and help keep the focus.

 A few years ago, our developers at Coding Sans had a really tough time with this one project.
 New people were hired constantly, deadlines were closing in, and progress was a lot slower than anticipated.
 So naturally, our co-owners, the CTO and the engineering manager started staying in longer hours and even over the weekends to hit deadlines.